jungmannlab/picasso/README.md

 The individual modules of picasso can be started as follows:
 1. Open the console, activate the enviroment: `source activate picasso`
 2. Start the picasso modules via `python -m picasso ..`, e.g. `python -m picasso render` for the render module

+#### Using GPU for Fitting
+To enable GPU fitting, follow instructions on [Gpufit](https://github.com/gpufit/Gpufit) to install the Gpufit python library in your conda environment.
+Picasso Localize will automatically import the library if present and enables a checkbox for GPU fitting when selecting the LQ-Method.

 ## Contributions & Copyright
 Contributors: Joerg Schnitzbauer, Maximilian Strauss